Prepare for Advances in Intelligent Applications

 (Two courses/8 units)

-Upon admission, qualified students may be excused from one or both foundation course requirements based on previous academic background in information technology, computer science, and mathematics.
-Foundation courses must be completed within the first semester of study.
+Qualified students may be exempt from one or both foundation courses based on previous academic background in information technology, computer science, and mathematics.
+Applicants will be notified of their curriculum requirements upon admission.
+If foundation courses are assigned, they must be completed within the first semester of study.

 Core Courses